KevinTapol/SweetTreatVixen/README.md

 ### add sizes and prices to modal per each category
-*thinking about how to add size or quantity to json array and conditionally display based on size*
+*thinking about how to add size or quantity to json array and conditionally display based on size* *added size for key value pairs in json but with small medium large and not quantity*